autostatic/rkbootlinux/README.md

 _Package Contents_
 The package consists of three files
-         40picuntu    - The main switch file, that checks on each boot - Android platform
+         40bootlinux    - The main switch file, that checks on each boot - Android platform
-         go-picuntu.sh - The script that prepares the android system for booting into Linux automatically from next time, AND boots into Linux - Android platform
+         bootlinux.sh - The script that prepares the android system for booting into Linux automatically from next time, AND boots into Linux - Android platform
-         go-android.sh - This script prepares the Linux system into booting into Android from next boot onwards AND boots into Android. - Linux
+         bootandroid.sh - This script prepares the Linux system into booting into Android from next boot onwards AND boots into Android. - Linux
          README  - This file